Hasia Diner

-Life
+Life and early career

-Diner received a B.A. in 1968 from the University of Wisconsin.
+Diner (born 1946) received a B.A. in 1968 from the University of Wisconsin.
 She went on to earn an M.A. in 1970 from the University of Chicago; and a Ph.D. in 1975 from the University of Illinois at Chicago.
 Her PhD dissertation "In the Almost Promised Land: Jewish Leaders and Blacks, 1915-1935" was directed by Professor Leo Schelbert.

+Academic work

-In 2002 she published Her Works Praise Her: A History of Jewish Women in America from Colonial Times to the Present.
+In 2002, she published Her Works Praise Her: A History of Jewish Women in America from Colonial Times to the Present.

-In 2009 she published We Remember with Reverence and Love: American Jews and the Myth of Silence after the Holocaust, 1945-1962.
+In 2009, she published We Remember with Reverence and Love: American Jews and the Myth of Silence after the Holocaust, 1945-1962.
 According to Adam Kirsch, the book "drive(s) a stake, once and for all, through the heart of a historical falsehood that has proved remarkably durable.
-This is the notion that, as Diner’s subtitle has it, American Jews were initially 'silent' about the Holocaust—that the greatest catastrophe in Jewish history was somehow swept under the rug of American Jewry’s collective consciousness."
+This is the notion that, as Diner’s subtitle has it, American Jews were initially 'silent' about the Holocaust—that the greatest catastrophe in Jewish history was somehow swept under the rug of American Jewry's collective consciousness."

+Diner retired from her New York University professorship in 2023.